Kotoni Station (Sapporo Municipal Subway)

 Kotoni Station (琴似駅, Kotoni-eki) is a Sapporo Municipal Subway station in Nishi-ku, Sapporo, Hokkaido, Japan.
 It is numbered T03.

 Station layout

 The station consists of an underground island platform serving two tracks.

 Platforms

+History

+The station opened on 10 June 1976, coinciding with the opening of the Tozai Line from this station to Shiroishi Station.

+Originally the northern terminus of the Tozai Line, it was moved to Miyanosawa Station when the extension of the line opened on 25 February 1999.